• Blog

 • Child Tax Credit expansion

-Permanent Extension of the 2017 Tax Cuts and Jobs Act (TCJA) (without reinstating the cap state and local taxes): This would permanently extend the tax benefits from the 2017 act.
-The TCJA lowered individual tax rates, nearly doubled the standard deduction, and expanded the Child Tax Credit.
-However, it also capped the total state and local property, income, and sales tax (SALT) that can be deducted at $10,000.
-It also capped the amount of mortgage indebtedness on new home purchases on which mortgage interest can be based at $750,000 (down from the previous $1,000,000), eliminated personal exemptions, and certain itemized deductions.
-There is talk of a permanent extension, but potentially without the cap on state and local property, income, and sales tax.
-Filers living in states with high state and property taxes are capped at a $10,000 deduction for total state and local property, income and sales tax – even when many of them may pay way beyond that amount.
-If this part of the provision went back to the way it was prior to the Tax Cuts and Jobs Act (TCJA) without caps, filers in states with high state and property taxes would be able to deduct the full amounts paid.
+Permanent extension of provisions from the 2017 Tax Cuts and Jobs Act (TCJA) however includes an increased cap on State and Local or Sales and Property Tax (SALT): This would permanently extend certain tax benefits from the 2017 act.
+The 2017 TCJA lowered individual tax rates, nearly doubled the standard deduction, and expanded the Child Tax Credit.
+The legislation includes permanent extension of provisions under the 2017 Tax Cuts and Jobs Act, while increasing the cap on State and Local or Sales and Property Tax (SALT) to $40,000 for income up to $500,000, phasing out for income over $500,000.
+Filers living in states with high state and property taxes are currently capped at a $10,000 deduction for total state and local or sales tax and property tax – even when many of them may pay way beyond that amount.
+If this part of the provision was passed to increase the cap to $40,000, then filers in states with high state and property taxes may be able to deduct more of their related expenses paid.

 Exempt Social Security benefits from taxation: In tax year 2024 (the taxes you’re filing in 2025) not everyone is required to pay taxes on social security income.
 In general, social security income is not taxed, however other streams of income like retirement income can make a portion of social security income taxable.
 If your adjusted gross income plus nontaxable interest plus 1/2 of social security benefits – known as combined income – is a certain income threshold then, 50% – 85% of your social security benefits may be taxable.
 A no tax on social security provision is not a tax law for 2024 taxes (the ones you file in 2025), but if social security was not taxed, then it would not need to be included in a retirees’ additional streams of income like retirement or side gig income to figure out their taxes.

-Exempt overtime pay from taxation for certain workers: Firefighters and police officers often make a substantial amount of additional income working overtime.
-There is talk of a proposal to exempt taxes on overtime pay for certain workers.
+Exempt overtime pay from taxation for certain workers: Certain workers often make a substantial amount of additional income working overtime.
+The bill passed by the house includes a proposal to exempt taxes on overtime pay for certain workers for tax years 2025 – 2028.
 No taxes on overtime could lower taxable income and taxes since the overtime income would not be included as taxable income.

 When Will These Changes Take Effect?

-The Trump Administration’s tax proposals have not passed and do not impact your 2024 taxes that you file this year.
+The proposed legislation has not passed and will not impact your 2024 taxes that you file this year.
 If and when tax laws change, TurboTax will be up to date with the latest tax laws when the IRS issues guidance.
 TurboTax has you covered and has the tools, products, and expertise to help you easily and accurately file your taxes and save money, whether you want to do your taxes yourself, get help along the way, or fully hand your taxes over.
 You can hand your taxes off to a TurboTax Live Full Service tax expert who can do your taxes from start to finish virtually or in person.

-You may be holding off on filing your 2024 taxes after hearing about all of the various tax proposals and uncertainty around if and when they will pass.
+You may still need to file your 2024 taxes and may be holding off on filing your 2024 taxes after hearing about all of the various tax proposals and uncertainty around if and when they will pass.
 There is no reason to delay filing since these are only tax proposals and do not impact your 2024 taxes.
-With the average refund being over $3,000 don’t delay.
+With the average refund being close to $3,000 don’t delay.
 TurboTax can help you easily and accurately file your taxes whether you want to do your taxes yourself, want help along the way, or you want to fully hand them over to a TurboTax Live expert so you can get closer to your tax refund.

 Check back with the TurboTax blog for the most up to date information on tax law changes.